flanksource/docs/mission-control/docs/topology/concepts/catalog.md

 # Catalog

-Configs can be associated to a component using the `config` property.
-A linked config shows up in the component page in the right hand side panel.
+You can link components with configs.
+The linked config items appears in the component page in the right hand side panel.

+To establish this relationship, you need to specify which config items to link with using the `config` field.

 ![Component Config relationship](../images/component-config-relationship.png)